oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 When setting up autoscaling, it's important to define:

-1. Number of GPUs required per recipe
+1. Number of GPUs required per blueprint
 2. Total number of GPU nodes available
 3. Maximum number of replicas (inference pods) you want to run